 Scarce 1794 edition of this fine English Language map of the Philippines and Southeast Asia, originally published by Samuel Dunn.

-Detailed map extending from Hainan, Siam, Pegu, Laos etc. to NE Guinea, the Palau Islands Java, Timor and Sumatra, centered on Borneo.
+Detailed map extending from Hainan, Siam, Pegu, Laos etc. to northeast New Guinea, the Palau Islands Java, Timor, and Sumatra, centered on Borneo.
 Scarce English language map of the region.

 Fine large depiction of the Philippine Islands.

 Samuel Dunn (bap.
 1723-1794) was a teacher of mathematics and navigation who published, among other things, maps and charts.
 Although information about his early education is lacking, by age nineteen he was leading his own school and teaching writing, accounting, navigation, and mathematics in Devon.
 In 1751, he moved to London, where he taught in several schools and tutored privately.

 By the 1760s, Dunn was known as a respected astronomer and had published a range of textbooks on math, navigation, and astronomy.
 After the publication of the Nautical Almanac, Dunn acted as a certifier of ships’ masters under the new system, on behalf of the Board of Longitude.
 He performed similar work for the East India Company, as well as made charts of the East Indies.
 In 1776 he published A New Variation Atlas and, in 1777, A New Epitome of Practical Navigation, or, Guide to the Indian Seas.
 By 1780, he was named editor of the New Directory for the East Indies, which included his own charts.
 In 1786, he released a pioneering study, Theory and Practice of Longitude at Sea.
 He also designed several instruments for navigation.